advanced-microcode-patching/shiva_user_manual/README.md

-# shiva_user_manual
+# User manual for Shiva

-Friendly user manual to ELF microcode patching with Shiva
+A friendly guide to micropatching with Shiva.
+First draft.